JFritzle/Mapsforge-for-QMapShack/README.md

 ### Graphical user interface
 This project’s intension is to easily let the user interactively and comfortably select the numerous available options of tile server.
 In addition, option settings as well as position and font size of graphical user interface automatically get saved and restored.
 Tile server and QMapShack get started/restarted using these options without need to manually set up any configuration files.

 Graphical user interface is a single script written in _Tcl/Tk_ scripting language and is executable on _Microsoft Windows_ and _Linux_ operating system.
-Language-neutral script file _Mapsforge-for-QMapShack.tcl_ an additional user settings file and at least one localized resource file.
+Language-neutral script file _Mapsforge-for-QMapShack.tcl_ requires an additional user settings file and at least one localized resource file.
 Additional files must follow _Tcl/Tk_ syntax rules too.

 User settings file is named _Mapsforge-for-QMapShack.ini_.
 A template file is provided.